RobinHil/rss-feeds-api/README.md

 *or*

-- Docker / Docker XC
+- Docker / Docker Compose

 ### Installation